se-edu/learningresources/contents/java/JavaReflections.md

 ```

 The first line of the `findAllEventHandlersInClass` method finds all classes and its parent classes of the registered class and converts it to a set.
 That is if you registered `Sheep extends Animal` as an event handler to the method, both `Sheep` and `Animal` will be captured by the first line.
 The following lines will then examine all their methods (during runtime!) for the `Subscribe` annotation and register the method so that it will receive the specified event when it is fired.
-Of course this implementation leaves out a lot of details but you get the idea of how java reflections works.
+Of course this implementation leaves out a lot of details but you get the idea of how Java reflections works.

 ### Disadvantages of reflections